 How does it work?

 Whether it’s joining up, making a booking or getting access to your vehicle, everything is done online, via an app or is automated.
 To join up, simply enter your details online.
 Once you’re verified and you’ve downloaded the app, you can start searching for vehicles in your area.
-The whole process of joining takes no more than a day or two, and there’s no time consuming paperwork.
+The whole process of joining takes no more than 3 hours for the majority of applicants, and there’s no time consuming paperwork.
 All you need is a full license and credit card.

-Depending on the car sharing platform you join, access to your vehicle is either via a pin and swiping your membership card (in the case of PopCar), or from a lockbox on or near the car (with Car Next Door).
+Depending on the car sharing platform you join, access to your vehicle is either via a pin and swiping your membership card (in the case of PopCar), or from a lockbox on or near the car (like with most Car Next Door cars).
 There’s no need to visit a counter to pick up keys.
 At the end of your journey, simply return the car, and you’re on your way.

 With car sharing, all transactions are completed online and via an app.